dstarod/jm/README.md

 - $or: joins query clauses with a logical OR returns all documents that match the conditions of either clause;
 - $nor: joins query clauses with a logical NOR returns all documents that fail to match both clauses;
 - $not: inverts the effect of a query expression and returns documents that do not match the query expression.
+- $elemMatch: matches documents that contain an array field with at least one element that matches all the specified query critery

 ### Filter example